-4.3.3 DUBLIN BAY BIOSPHERE

-North Bull Island was recognised on the UNESCO World Network of Biosphere Reserves in 1981.
-North Bull Island is unique among biosphere reserves given its close proximity to a capital city.
-There are two golf clubs on the island, the Royal Dublin Golf Club and St Anne's Golf Club; these are not part of the biosphere reserve extents itself but are integral to the site and have important links to the reserve.
-The Biosphere Zonation which stretches to the north and south of Dublin Bay encompasses land within the administrative area of Fingal.
+4.3.3 Dublin Bay Biosphere

+North Bull Island was recognised on the

+UNESCO World Network of Biosphere

+Reserves in 1981.
+North Bull Island is

+unique among biosphere reserves given

+its close proximity to a capital city.
+There

+are two golf clubs on the island, the Royal

+Dublin Golf Club and St Anne's Golf Club;

+these are not part of the biosphere

+reserve extents itself but are integral to

+the site and have important links to the reserve.